danielczestki/cms-1/readme.md

 ### System Requirements

 - PHP 5.6+ (we use variadic functions)
-- Laravel 5.
+- Laravel 5.3
 - Database (Any Laravel supported database)
 - PHP GD library

-**NOTE:** This package only works with Laravel 5.2.X.
-5.3 has added several breaking changes.
+**NOTE:** This package only works with Laravel 5.3.
+To use this module with 5.2, please install 1.0.1

 ### Install